 Words used in the singular include the plural, and words in the plural include the singular; words used in the masculine gender include the feminine, and words in the feminine include the masculine.
 The word "person" includes natural persons, corporations, associations and partnerships.
 The word "owner" shall mean a person who is the registered owner of real estate to be subdivided and/or developed in accordance with the provisions of this ordinance.
 The word "street" indicates "road" and "watercourse" includes "drain", "ditch" and "stream."
 The word "building" includes the word "structure," and both shall always be construed as if followed by the words "or part thereof."
 The word "may" is permissive, and the words "shall" and "will" are always mandatory.
-The word "borough" means the Borough of Souderton, Montgomery County, Pennsylvania; the term "Borough Council" means the Borough Council of the Borough of Souderton; the term "Zoning Hearing Board" means the Zoning Hearing Board of the Borough of Souderton.
+The word "borough" means the Borough of Souderton, Montgomery County, Pennsylvania; the term "Borough Council" means the Borough Council of the Borough of Souderton.